Asadali52/DSA/readme.md

-# -ve number binary // Two's Complement of a Number
+# -ve number binary // Two's Complement of a Number // decimal to binary
 # example -10
 +ve 10's binary num => 1010
 Then add 0 infront for -ve sign , so => 01010
 And now change all the numbers 1 will convert to 0 and 0 will convert to 1 , so answer is => 10101
 And at the end add 1 to binary number so final answer is => 10110

+# -ve number binary // Two's Complement of a Number // binary to decimal
+for this we must know that number is -ve
+# example (10110)base 2
+first of all change all the numbers 0 will convert to 1 and 1 will convert to 0 , so => 01001
+now add 1 so answer will be => 01010 => 1010 which is equal to 10
+so answer is -10